-"Aligned Junior Club" is where seniors and juniors exist under the sameincorporated association, or where there is a Memorandum of Understanding (MoU) in place between standalone senior and junior clubs that is approved by a Metropolitan League or Region and the CCSP Advisory Panel.
+"Aligned Junior Club" is where seniors and juniors exist under the same incorporated association, or where there is a Memorandum of Understanding (MoU) in place between standalone senior and junior clubs that is approved by a Metropolitan League or Region and the CCSP Advisory Panel.
 To be considered an 'Aligned Junior Club' an MoU ensure appropriate player pathways exist using the document detailed at Attachment 12.4 of this policy.
+Unless exceptional and compelling reasons are presented to and approved by the CCSP Advisory Panel, a Senior club may have only one MoU with any Junior Club and a Junior club may have only one MoU with any Senior Club.